 Any type of internet connection, from DSL to Cable and Satellite, is enough to provide reliable speed for normal web browsing.

 2. For Gaming

-Gamers require good upload and download speed and low latency for optimal performance.
-The date needs vary from casual to professional gaming and depend upon the game mode (single or multiplayer, online or console, etc.).
+According to Inspection Support, Gamers require good upload and download speed and low latency for optimal performance.
+The internet needs vary from casual to professional gaming and depend upon the game mode (single or multiplayer, online or console, etc.).

 Most console game manufacturers recommend at least 5 Mbps download and 1-3 Mbps upload speed.
 However, for fast action games, the leading ISPs like AT&T, Verizon, CenturyLink, etc., suggest 25-50 Mbps download and 10 Mbps upload speed.

 The data bandwidth required for online gaming depends upon the type and size of the title you want to play.
 The larger the title’s file size, the faster the speed you need to download it in less time.
 Although gamers only consume around 100 MB per hour at max, it is better to have a minimum 25 Mbps data speed with low ping/latency (20 ms or less) to get optimal and lag-free performance.